-You should install all of the sysadm\\rpms from the same release of SGI Performance Suite 1.3.
+You should install all of the sysadm_rpms from the same release of SGI ProPack for Linux.
 When upgrading, and you should upgrade all of the rpms at the same time.

 If you want to use a Web-based version of the GUI, you must also install a web server (such as Apache) on the system where disks to be administered are attached.